-5. THE IMPLICATION FOR FINANCIAL INCLUSIONS AND THE COSTS OF COMPLIANCE ON THE WORK OF THE NPO SECTOR
+THE IMPLICATION FOR FINANCIAL INCLUSIONS AND THE COSTS OF COMPLIANCE ON THE WORK OF THE NPO SECTOR

-- 5.1.
-Financial inclusion for NGOs has been a long-standing concern.
-Measures to address AML/CFT have sometimes overshot and led to organizations being unable to access needed funds.
+31. Financial inclusion for NGOs has been a long-standing concern.
+Measures to address AML/CFT have sometimes overshot and led to organisations being unable to access needed funds.
 The increasing cost of compliance has resulted in many banks de-risking types of customers considered or perceived to pose a higher and not-sustainable risk.
-This e-risking has not spared the NPO sector.
-It is interesting to note that one of the risk factors identified by the EC affecting the NPO risk derives from FI's de-risking of NPOs, which result in their having to utilize fewer formal channels: "Risks also increase when no formal banking channels are available for NPO money transfers.
+This de-risking has not spared the NPO sector.
+It is interesting to note that one of the risk factors identified by the EC affecting the NPO risk derives from FI's de-risking of NPOs, which result in their having to utilize less formal channels: "Risks also increase when no formal banking channels are available for NPO money transfers.
 As was made clear earlier, informal money transfers are generally only used because banks are becoming increasingly unwilling to provide financial services to NPOs (a trend known as bank de-risking) and because correspondent banking is declining.
 The risk, therefore, stems to some extent from financial exclusion.
+"14

-13° - 5.2.
-Recent research undertaken by Philanthropy Advocacy (DAFNE & EFC initiative) in 2020/2021 revealed that the fight against terrorism and financial crime has led to the introduction of new laws/rules affecting the philanthropy/foundation sector (e.g., the implementation of EU Anti Money Laundering Directive, or in reaction to recommendations of Financial Action Task Force standards/mutual evaluations) in Europe. - 5.3.
-A study by VOICE14 and published in March 2021 on the impact of sanctions and the cost of compliance, which included a survey of NGOs15, found that NGOs "are constantly 'walking on thin ice' with banks and in spite of the efforts to engage banks in discussions, the banks simply 'do not care'.
+32. Recent research undertaken by Philanthropy Advocacy (DAFNE & EFC initiative) in 2020/2021 revealed that the fight against terrorism and financial crime has led to the introduction of new laws/rules affecting the philanthropy/foundation sector (e.g., the implementation of EU Anti Money Laundering Directive, or in reaction to recommendations of Financial Action Task Force standards/mutual evaluations) in Europe.
+33. A study by VOICE15 and published in March 2021 on the impact of sanctions and the cost of compliance, which included a survey of NGOs16, found that NGOs "are constantly 'walking on thin ice' with banks and in spite of the efforts to engage banks in discussions, the banks simply 'do not care'.
 This forces NGOs to find work-arounds which include resorting to less transparent means, like informal money-transfer systems.
 This greater risk-taking undermines their financial integrity.
-Financial integrity policy thus becomes counter-productive
+Financial integrity policy thus becomes counter-productive for protecting NGOs from terrorism financing abuse, as it leads to the exclusion of NGOs from the banking sector ."17